brownm71/SeniorDesign/docs/ProjectReport.md

 Process: If two points are similar (angle is greater than or equal to 0.5), we increase the confidence by 1 + (Similarity in the average).
 If the points are non-similar, we multiply the average by the similarity.
 This results in more fluctuation in confidence and will prevent our model from stagnating in a low confidence state.

 #### Note:
-Somehow include term that factors in “momentum” into our point calculations (Gradient Descent with Momentum)
+Somehow include term that factors in “momentum” into our point calculations (Gradient Descent with Momentum).

 #### Next week:
-For the increase in confidence, take the higher confidence and add to it the remaining difference to 1, times the other confidence times the similarity
+For the increase in confidence, take the higher confidence and add to it the remaining difference to 1, times the other confidence times the similarity.
-Add some form of number of points weighting to the scaling of the confidences
+Add some form of number of points weighting to the scaling of the confidences.

 ### Week 8
+Working through various methods of determining/tracking similarity between points.
+Similarity will take into account magnitude, angle, and will have a norm of less than/equal to 1.

+Potential similarity calculations:
+- Inner Product: (dotproduct of pt1,pt2) / (maximum norm (either pt1 or pt2))^2
+- Dot Product
+- Online Thing: (Dot product of X + Dot product of Y ) / (maximum norm (either pt1 or pt2))^2

+#### Potential branch - Variance / Sandard Deviation
+Switching to standard deviation calculation would require large amounts of refactoring in the codebase, and it would be valuable to branch the code for such an addition.